 Significant military justice event this week: A meeting of the Judicial Proceedings Panel will be held on Friday, January 30, 2015, at One Liberty Center, Suite 150, Conference Room, 875 North Randolph Street, Arlington VA 22203.
 Additional information is available here.

-This week at SCOTUS: The Court denied cert in McMurrin v.
-United States, No. 14-262.
-I’m not aware of any other military justice developments at the Supreme Court, where I’m tracking only one case:
+This week at SCOTUS: I’m not aware of any other military justice developments at the Supreme Court.

-This week at CAAF: CAAF will hear oral argument in four cases this week, both on Tuesday, January 27, 2015, beginning at 9 a.m.:
+This week at CAAF: CAAF will hear oral argument in two cases this week, both on Tuesday, January 27, 2015, beginning at 9 a.m.:

 • Blog post: Argument preview

 This week at the ACCA: The Army CCA will hear oral argument in one case this week, Monday, January 26, 2015, at 2 p.m.:

 I. United States v.
 Miranda requires that a suspect be read his rights when the suspect is interrogated while the subject’s freedom of action is deprived in any significant way.
 Here, Appellant’s commander ordered Appellant to report to the battalion headquarters to perform “special duty” where he was informed of his wife’s death, he was not dismissed by his superiors or otherwise free to leave, and then was interviewed by civilian law enforcement.
 Thus, when Appellant was questioned, his freedom of action was deprived in a significant way, and the military judge abused his discretion when [he] admitted Appellant’s statements to law enforcement absent Miranda warnings.